nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/StaticFiles/Configuration/README.txt

+The branding apparatus aims to make it relatively straight-forward to use configurations in order to switch between different variations for displaying the Profiles pages.

+In addition to Catalyst and OpenSource configurations, we supply a Foo configuration, representing a fictional (satirical) institution.
+Foo may be good for experimenting with the features of the branding setup.

-You can use your own headers and footers, AKA 'branding', and your own strings for properties and blurbs, by editing / replacing these files:
+For your institution's branding, you can use your own headers and footers, and your own particular values for properties and text-snippets, by modifying these files:

     myBranding.json
     myBranding.js
     myBranding.css

-For the blurbs in myBranding.json, you might use an editor with text-wrapping, as each entry must occur on one (possibly long) line.
+For the text-snippets in myBranding.json, you might use an editor with text-wrapping, as each entry must occur on one (possibly long) line.

-Compared to the Catalyst JSON, your myBranding.json may need more or fewer of the items supplied there.
-You need any items referenced in the code that you use in your version of myBranding.js.
-Also, any items referenced in the code (brandingUtil.js, aboutAndHelp.js, etc.) that customizes webpages.

-In your version of myBranding.js, you may supply your own implementation of
+In myBranding.js, you may supply your own implementation of

     setupHeadIncludesAndTabTitle()
-    emitBrandingHeader(targetId)
+    emitBrandingHeader()
     emitBrandingFooter()

-and perhaps
-    emitPreFooter()

-You might also supply other files (e.g., images) that your *.js can reference.
+You might also supply other resources, e.g., images that your own *.js or *.html can reference.

+EG... track profilesTitle to help page.
+... track a url
+... look at emitFooter